restmad/jujuj/README.md

 Jujuj also provides with handful of functional interfaces, such as Validatable, to check if a request is validate; Transformable, to transform data types; Notifiable, to notify an Activity from model; Multilpleable, to handle multiple loading requests in an model.

 ## What needs to be done
-Moreable, to load more data, which is very basic for data-fetching apps.
+- Moreable, to load more data, which is very basic for data-fetching apps.
+- Magic class.
+Everyone is using magic class instead of relection so will us.
+- ListView.
+ListView works pretty bad currently.
+- Loadable. it works for MVVM pattern.
+Problems remain.

 ## Copyright